computational-expression/project/writing/report.md

 [What were the main challenges you faced and how did you solve them?]

-## Hardware Integration (if applicable)

-[If you used hardware, describe the components and how they interact with your code]

 ## References

-[List any external resources, tutorials, or libraries you used. **Also mention if you used GitHub Copilot, ChatGPT, Claude, or other LLMs - describe how you used them and what parts of your code they helped with.**]
+[List/link any external resources, tutorials, or libraries you used. **Also mention if you used GitHub Copilot, ChatGPT, Claude, or other LLMs - describe how you used them and what parts of your code they helped with.**]